puppeteer/puppeteer/docs/api/puppeteer.puppeteernode.defaultargs.md

 string\[\]

-The default flags that Chromium will be launched with.
+The default arguments that the browser will be launched with.